oscardelalanza/enumerable/README.md

 ##### Advanced Building Blocks - Enumerables

-> This is my own implementation of  Ruby's enumerable methods
+> This is my implementation of Ruby's enumerable methods

 ![screenshot](enum.png)